BND Hamburger Icon

 • Include option selection at any time in your IVR system: Allow users to select an option at any time during the call.
 Don’t force callers to listen to an entire menu before they can make a selection.

 • Include default options in your IVR system: Provide essential default options to use consistently throughout the application.
-For example, include an option for repeating a menu option, returning to the main menu and speaking with a CSR.
+For example, include an option for repeating a menu option, returning to the main menu and speaking with a team member.

 • Always confirm selections in your IVR system: Confirm caller choices verbally so that they can be confident the system understood their selection correctly.